+In the UK there are approximately 10 million people living with arthritis.
 Every day at Posture People, we work with people with varying levels of arthritis.
 From students to pensioners, arthritis can affect anyone and can cause severe discomfort and pain.
 Medical News recently reported that links have been proven between arthritis, sleep disturbance and depression.
-Arthritis Research UK have started to raise awareness with National Arthritis Week and a series of events to raise awareness of the condition
+It’s National Arthritis Week and we thought we’d take a closer look at what can help.

 - Stiffness and pain in the joints

 - Inflammation or red skin around joints

 If you are experiencing any of these, you should speak to a doctor, about what the best course of action is.

 The people we see are computer users, (most commonly with arthritis of the spine, hands, neck and hips) wanting our help to safely use their computers at home.
 As well as recommending ergonomic equipment, we offer them advice on working with with arthritis, which we’d like to share with you now.

 If you suffer from arthritis of the spine:

 Support for the lumbar region is important for people who suffer from arthritis of the spine and we recommend to our customers that they invest in a chair that has a wide range of adjustment features and a memory foam base for excellent support.

 And even if your chair allows you a wide range of movement, it’s imperative that you get up and move about yourself throughout the day.
 Make a note on your computer calendar, or use a kitchen timer to set a reminder every 40 minutes to get up for a wander around the room.
 Or install Workpace, to remind you to take a break when the software determines you need it and to actually show you which stretches you need to do.